bradbell/at_cascade/readme.rst

 The following changes to dismod_at would make at_cascade easier to implement, would make its output easier to understand, or would make it more robust.

-- Change the dismod_at option table parent_node to fit_node.
 - Option to compress age and time intervals less than a certain length.
 - Option to to use a particular density for all data; e.g., students.
 - Automatically remove variables at bounds from asymptotic statistics.